 - Eat Well – A proper diet and eating healthy foods will make your lungs feel better and breathe easier.

 - Get Vaccinations – Having the proper vaccinations can protect your body from unwanted infections.
 This is a great way to stay healthy.

-- Stem Cell Therapy – Autologous stem cells are used; this means the cells come from the patient’s body.
-These stem cells are found in adult bone marrow or in blood (venous).
-Bone marrow or venous stem cells have the capacity to form many types of differentiated cells.
+- Cellular Therapy – Autologous cells are used; this means the cells come from the patient’s body.
+These cells are found in adult bone marrow or in blood (venous).
+Bone marrow or venous cells have the capacity to form many types of differentiated cells.

-If you plan on taking the stem cell therapy route, here is what you can expect during the procedure.
-During the procedure, stem cell therapy involves isolating adult cells from bone marrow and blood requiring special laboratory techniques to collect.
+If you plan on taking the cellular therapy route, here is what you can expect during the procedure.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow and blood requiring special laboratory techniques to collect.
 After extraction, the cells are isolated.
-At this point, the cells are returned to the patient intravenously or through the use of a nebulizer.
+At this point, the cells are returned to the patient intravenously.
 The minimally invasive therapy can be performed as an outpatient procedure in a clinical setting under the supervision of a professional.
-It takes a physician that has sought specific training to perform stem cell therapy adequately, safely and successfully.
-If you would like to find out more about how our natural treatment for ILD can help you, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.
+It takes a physician that has sought specific training to perform cellular therapy adequately, safely and successfully.
+If you would like to find out more about how our natural treatment for ILD can help you, please contact one of our patient care coordinators today at 888-745-6697 to schedule a free consultation.